January 24, 2023 5 min read

 When breastfeeding, babies sometimes get their noses flattened and temporarily blocked by being pressed against the mother's breast.
 In this case, sneezing helps unblock the nostril.
 Breast milk can also get into the baby's nose and be cleared by sneezing.

-As mentioned above, a newborn baby is more susceptible to certain nasal conditions due to having a very small and narrow nasal passage.
+As mentioned above, a newborn baby is more susceptible to nasal blockages due to having a very small and narrow nasal passage.
 This results in them needing to clear their nose more frequently, which is done by sneezing.

 If they are unable to clear it themselves through sneezing, there are methods to help unblock a baby's nose, which we will discuss in detail below.